HackYourFuture/JavaScript1/Week1/MAKEME.md

 ## Before you start with the homework:

+1. Go through the review of [week 1](https://github.com/HackYourFuture/JavaScript/blob/master/Week1/REVIEW.md)
-1. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).
+2. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).
-2. Please watch the following parts of the course, [Programming Foundations Fundamentals](https://www.lynda.com/Programming-Foundations-tutorials/Welcome/83603/90426-4.html) on Lynda.com (if you don't have access to Lynda yet ask Gijs):
+3. Please watch the following parts of the course, [Programming Foundations Fundamentals](https://www.lynda.com/Programming-Foundations-tutorials/Welcome/83603/90426-4.html) on Lynda.com (if you don't have access to Lynda yet ask Gijs):
     0. Introduction
     1. Programming Basics
     2. Core Programming Syntax
     3. Variables and Data Types

 ## Step 1: Command Line

+_Deadline Tuesday_

 >We covered a bit of command line usage in the first class and got a program running which is great.
 If you need a refresher for the command line please have a look here: https://github.com/HackYourFuture/CommandLine